OpenNMT/OpenNMT-py/docs/source/Library.md

     torch_optimizer, learning_rate=lr, max_grad_norm=2)
 ```

-Now we load the data from disk with the values of the associated vocab fields.
+Now we load the data from disk with the associated vocab fields.
 To iterate through the data itself we use a wrapper around a torchtext iterator class.
 We specify one for both the training and test data.

 ```python